ItIsSpade/wetube/README.md

 # What is WeTube?
 WeTube is a YouTube player by me, and everything I've eveer gotten help from.
 It uses the same method as google classroom, edpuzzle, etc. to enable for an anti-ad, tracking free experience.
 This allows for the video to be unblocked at school.. and other work places ig.
 Since this is a file, it cannot be blocked due to it not having a URL (I still wouldn't test that theory so keep it lowkey).
 Just download the file, open it, and watch some videos!

-(Update: Youtube no longer likes it when a video embed is put into a file://[url] format, soo just use the link above if possible.)
+(Update: Youtube no longer likes it when a video embed is put into a file://{url} format, soo just use the link above if possible.)

 Enjoy ;]

 Hosted here: https://consistent-lavender-00kybqpd0f.edgeone.app/

-Otherwise, download the file and open it.
-It will still work sometimes.
+If the link is blocked or something, either download the file and open it, and it will still work sometimes, or find a static html hosting site that isn't blocked and host it yourself!

 # Extra info: